 What if you’ve got data and good questions, but don’t have the data science expertise on staff to design and implement a machine learning model, much less maintain it over time?
 Organizations like DataKind or Hack4Impact support networks of volunteers who can help get nonprofits up and running with new AI or machine learning tools.

 Another option for organizations interested in using AI to deliver on their mission is DataRobot’s new AI for Good program in partnership with GlobalGiving.
 DataRobot’s team of experts will assist in identifying and refining potential machine learning projects from your data, and guide your organization through the creation, implementation and maintenance of predictive models using their standalone platform.
 DataRobot’s tools are unique in their ability to automate the most time-consuming components of the machine learning process, such as feature engineering—figuring out the ways to combine data to form the most useful inputs to a machine model—and algorithm selection—figuring out the best type of model to use to achieve your machine learning goal.
 This automation and DataRobot’s expert resources can potentially tip the answer to “Is it worth it?” from a “no” to a “yes.”
 If your organization is interested in being part of the first cohort of AI for Good: Powered by DataRobot participants, please apply by Aug.
 16!

 Is your nonprofit interested in using machine learning to grow your impact?
-Apply for DataRobot’s AI for Good program.
+Learn about DataRobot’s AI for Good program.